AFR Cylinder Head Footnotes

 - General special parts/requirments

-- As with all aftermarket heads, a different lenght pushrod might be required.
+- As with all aftermarket heads, a different length pushrod might be required.

-- As with all aftermarket heads, your factory self aligning rockers might no longer provide the reliability required.
+- As with all aftermarket heads, your self aligning rockers will no longer be compatible.

 - Due to many available factory OEM style/variations your existing stud girdle may not fit.